aviadr1/telxcc/README.md

 ## Pricing and Support

 telxcc is free GNU/GPL-licensed software.
 However if you use it, please consider making a [Paypal donation](http://fore.rs/donate/telxcc).
-Any bug reports are very welcome.
+Any bug reports, or TS sample files are very welcome.
 Unfortunately we are unable to provide you with free support.

 ## Build